andrewbranch/docs/modules/01_Theory.md

 | `/node_modules/pkg/index.d.ts`   |                        |                  | ESM         | `"type": "module"` in `package.json`    |
 | `/node_modules/pkg/index.d.cts`  |                        |                  | CJS         | File extension                          |

-When the input file extension is `.mts` or `.cts`, TypeScript knows to treat that file as an ES module or CJS module, respectively, because Node will have the same interpretation of the corresponding output file due to its `.mjs` or `.cjs` extension.
-When the input file extension is `.ts`, TypeScript has to consult the nearest `package.json` file to determine the module kind, because this is what Node will do when it encounters the output `.js` file.
-(Notice that the same rules apply to the `.d.cts` and `.d.ts` declaration files in the `pkg` dependency: though they will not produce an output file as part of this compilation, the presence of a `.d.ts` file _implies_ the existence of a corresponding `.js` file—perhaps created when the author of the `pkg` library ran `tsc` on an input `.ts` file of their own—which Node must interpret as an ES module, due to its `.js` extension and the presence of the `"type": "module"` field in `/node_modules/pkg/package.json`.
+When the input file extension is `.mts` or `.cts`, TypeScript knows to treat that file as an ES module or CJS module, respectively, because Node.js will treat the output `.mjs` file as an ES module or the output `.cjs` file as a CJS module.
+When the input file extension is `.ts`, TypeScript has to consult the nearest `package.json` file to determine the module format, because this is what Node.js will do when it encounters the output `.js` file.
+(Notice that the same rules apply to the `.d.cts` and `.d.ts` declaration files in the `pkg` dependency: though they will not produce an output file as part of this compilation, the presence of a `.d.ts` file _implies_ the existence of a corresponding `.js` file—perhaps created when the author of the `pkg` library ran `tsc` on an input `.ts` file of their own—which Node.js must interpret as an ES module, due to its `.js` extension and the presence of the `"type": "module"` field in `/node_modules/pkg/package.json`.
 Declaration files are covered in more detail in a [later section](#the-role-of-declaration-files).)

-The detected module kind of input files is used by TypeScript to ensure it emits the output syntax that Node expects in each output file.
-If TypeScript were to emit `/example.js` with `import` and `export` statements in it, Node would crash when parsing the file.
-If TypeScript were to emit `/main.mjs` with `require` calls, Node would crash during evaluation.
-Beyond emit, the module kind is also used to determine rules for type checking and module resolution, which we’ll discuss in the following sections.
+The detected module format of input files is used by TypeScript to ensure it emits the output syntax that Node.js expects in each output file.
+If TypeScript were to emit `/example.js` with `import` and `export` statements in it, Node.js would crash when parsing the file.
+If TypeScript were to emit `/main.mjs` with `require` calls, Node.js would crash during evaluation.
+Beyond emit, the module format is also used to determine rules for type checking and module resolution, which we’ll discuss in the following sections.

-It’s worth mentioning again that TypeScript’s behavior in `--module node16` and `--module nodenext` is entirely motivated by Node’s behavior.
+It’s worth mentioning again that TypeScript’s behavior in `--module node16` and `--module nodenext` is entirely motivated by Node.js’s behavior.
 Since TypeScript’s goal is to catch potential runtime errors at compile time, it needs a very accurate model of what will happen at runtime.
-This fairly complex set of rules for module kind detection is _necessary_ for checking code that will run in Node, but is likely to be _entirely incorrect_ if applied to non-Node hosts.
+This fairly complex set of rules for module kind detection is _necessary_ for checking code that will run in Node.js, but is likely to be _entirely incorrect_ if applied to non-Node.js hosts.
 [TODO: link to guide on choosing compiler options]

 ### Input module syntax